sixdsix/RAM/README.md

+# Deploy Link
+rickandmortyviewer.vercel.app

+# Description
+This program displays a random character from Rick and Morty and details about the character.
+It also details a list of all characters, users can search for a specific character and then click on the character from the list for it to be displayed

+# Potential Issues
+If the website is stuck loading, click the random button once to fix

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.